Exploring Nature. Inspiring Science.

 • Strong interest and enthusiasm for the outdoors and sharing nature and the environment with children.

-• Must be able to commit to all days of a given camp.
+• Must be able to commit to a full week of a given camp.

 • Must have reliable transportation to and from camp.